Introduction

 - Applying a rule multiple times to a table to perform a specific task on a different row or column (instead of including this within the same loop) will result in inefficient code that could cause performance issues when loading the table.

-- Rules that rely on temporary tables being generated within the code may also cause slow-running tables, especially when used on a large table, a large data set or both.
+- Rules that rely on temporary tables being generated within the code may also cause slow-running tables, especially when used on a large table, a large data set, or both.

 Significance Testing in Rules

 Some caution should be applied when customizing a table using Table JavaScript, particularly with regard to significance testing.
 The p-values that control the significance results that are displayed in a table using arrows, font coloring, font sizes, and column letters are determined before the table JavaScript is applied to the table.
 As a result, some Table JavaScript functions can have unintended consequences with regards to which cells are shown to be significant, causing cells to be highlighted incorrectly.
-In these cases, significance should be prevented from being displayed, and this can be done by selecting Properties > Significance > No.
+In these cases, significance should be prevented from being displayed, and this can be done by selecting Appearance > Appearance > Significance > No.

 One example is the addition of rows or columns to the table.
 Since the significance results are computed prior to the addition of these rows or columns, the new cells can have no significance results.